Dave Ramsey's "Endorsed Local Providers (ELPs)"

 In reviewing his on air and in print offerings, I am not surprised that Ramsey's investing advice is poor.
 He has no training or work experience dealing with the financial markets or the industry in which it operates.
 In addition to directing people solely to commission-based brokers for investing, Ramsey's investing advice also:

 - Does not recommend bonds and advocates 100 percent stock portfolios.
-Ramsey's advice in this realm has really come back to bite his listeners in the 2008-09 stock market plunge.
+Ramsey's advice in this realm came back to bite his older listeners in the 2008-09 stock market plunge.

 - Assumes 12% annual stock market return.
 Ramsey erroneously extrapolated this from returns of the 1980s and 90s.
 In reality, stocks historically have returned about 6 to 7 percent per year above the rate of inflation and produce total returns of about 9 to 10 percent per year.